notcl4y14/OpenDL/README.md

 ## Features

-### Surface
+### Buffer

-Surface is a 2D array that contains RGBA values (Basically, a Texture).
-It can be modified and applied to other Surfaces.
+Buffer is a 2D array that contains pixel values (Basically, a Texture).
+It can be modified and applied to other Buffers.

+### Shader

+Self-explanatory

 ### Planned Features